FreddieMG/R-project/README.md

 Instruction for analysis:
 1) Place the data folder and the final_project in the same directory.
-2) in order to run the notebook you will need to install the following libraries:
+2) In order to run the notebook you will need to install the following libraries:
 * knitr
 * tidyverse
 * broom